jafreedman12/jafreedman12.github.io/re-rosgen_report/HEGSRR-Replication-Report_publish.md

 For the purposes of this report, I will focus on the use of the Rosgen Classification System (RCS) by Kasprak et al. (2016), although they compared this analysis with the River Styles Framework, the Columbia Basin Natural Channel Classification, and a Statistical Classification.
 Kasprak et al. (2016) set out to classify rivers at the watershed scale, using the Middle Fork of the John Day River Watershed (MFJD) as a test location.
 With an immense amount of field data collected for this site because of salmon monitoring, it was possible to complete the RCS and the other classifications without needing to collect river samples on their own.
 Using 33 points of analysis from the CHaMP (Columbia Habitat Monitoring Program) dataset, Kasprak et al. (2016) used 10m and 0.1m DEMs 1m aerial imagery to determine the Level I classifications at each CHaMP point.
 Classifications of width-depth ration, sinuosity, entrenchment, and gradient were calculated from O.1m DEMs and the River Bathymetry Toolkit.

-The data from this original analysis can be found in our publicly-available ["Re-Rosgen"] (https://github.com/jafreedman12/RE-rosgen)repository.
-[CHaMP shapefiles] (https://github.com/jafreedman12/RE-rosgen/tree/main/data/raw/public) and [DEM data for the John Day Watershed] (https://github.com/jafreedman12/RE-rosgen/tree/main/data/raw/private) can be found at the corresponding links.
+The data from this original analysis can be found in our publicly-available ["Re-Rosgen"](https://github.com/jafreedman12/RE-rosgen)repository.
+[CHaMP shapefiles](https://github.com/jafreedman12/RE-rosgen/tree/main/data/raw/public) and [DEM data for the John Day Watershed](https://github.com/jafreedman12/RE-rosgen/tree/main/data/raw/private) can be found at the corresponding links.

 ## Sampling Plan and Data Description